surthiga12/mental-health-detector/README.md

 ## Privacy and Ethics

 This system is designed to be a screening tool only and should not be used as a replacement for professional medical advice.
 All data is handled with strict privacy considerations.

+## Project Information
+This is an Intern Project Made For NIPIX TECHNOLOGIES